 Afterward, you can use it in Python in just a few lines of code:

 Running the above code will download the model file if you haven’t yet.
-Afterward, the model is loaded, input is provided, and the response is returned as a Python dictionary like the following:
+Afterward, the model is loaded, input is provided, and the response is returned as a string.
+The output printed may be:

 1 2 3 4 5 6 7 8 9 10 11 12 |